aerithnetzer/quartz/content/µkrite/death-instinct.md

 ### The Unbearable Pain of Overwhelming Hatred

 Schizodipshit, the penultimate track on the album, is an anthem of the bipolar.
-Between manic exultations threatening violence, extolling the frivolity of humanity, and narcissistic outbursts, there are 4 lines where the vocals are pitched heavily down:
+Between manic exaltations threatening violence, extolling the frivolity of humanity, and narcissistic outbursts, there are 4 lines where the vocals are pitched heavily down:

 > I'm so full of shit
 ...